Civil defense siren: Saudi Arabia

 Most minaret speakers are used as sirens.
 The purpose of warnings is to notify the population of a danger that threatens their lives.
 Individuals must go to shelters or their homes, lock doors and windows, take appropriate protective actions, and listen through the radio and television for instructions of civil defense.
-The entire siren system is ASC I-Force and Whelen WPS-2900 series.
-As well as some Federal Signal Modulators in Air Force Bases, and a FS EOWS 1212 in Dammam.
+During the Gulf War in 1991, Saudi Arabia had a whole system of the Hörmann electronic siren ECL-400 and ACA Cyclone 120-C. The entire siren system is ASC I-Force and Whelen WPS-2900 series.
+As well as some Federal Signal Modulators in Air Force Bases, SelecTones, FS EOWS 1212 in Dammam, and even an ASC Alertronic RE-1600, STH-10's, 3T22'S, etc.

 Turkey

 Turkey has Nationwide Siren System of Mechanical Sirens and Loudspeakers, though minaret speakers also are used as sirens sometimes.
 Models for mechanical sirens used across country are Selay SL-1170's.
 Even though the main models of the warning speakers are unknown, there is a slightly common presence of Federal Signal, Whelen and Hörmann, Sonnenburg, despite very rare cases of some Elektror or Siemens-Schuckert models remaining.
-They sound-off during the memorial of Atatürk's death on November 10 at 9:05 AM and often sound off for common emergencies such as Earthquakes, Tsunamis, Tornadoes, Chemical plant issues or incoming enemy attack.
+They sound off at 9:05 AM on November 10th every year in remembrance of Atatürk's death and also for common emergencies such as earthquakes, tsunamis, tornadoes, chemical plant issues or incoming enemy attack.
 Sirens are controlled by AFAD.
-Sirens can also be mounted on roofs, or sometimes on 30 m long Towers.
+Sirens can also be mounted on roofs, or sometimes on 30 meter tall towers.